 Absences are not permitted either the Thursday and Friday before or the Monday and Tuesday after Spring Break or Thanksgiving Break.

 MBU understands that students living outside the continental US face significant challenges and expenses concerning travel that limit their ability to visit their family.
-Therefore, the restrictions concerning No Cut Days will be not apply [when they are travelling to be with family].
-International students must abide by the standard cut policy and may not exceed their standard cuts without incurring the academic and/or financial penalty that may be associated.
+Therefore, the restrictions concerning No Cut Days will be not apply [when they are traveling to be with family].
+International students may not exceed their standard cuts without incurring the academic and/or financial penalty that may be associated.
+They must also take Final Exams as scheduled according to the University calendar.

 No cuts are permitted for chapel or evening services during Fall Revival, Missions Conference, Winter Revival, or Winter Fest Weeks, even when a student may be otherwise cutting any or all classes on one of those days.
 All other chapel attendance standards remain in place during these weeks.